Conqueror (tank): Design

 One feature of particular note was the rotating commander's cupola, which was at the heart of the Conqueror's fire control system and was advanced for its time.
-The commander could align the cupola on a target independently of the turret, measure the range with a coincidence rangefinder, and then direct the gunner on to the new lay mechanically indicated to him by the cupola.
-In theory, when the gunner traversed to the new lay, he would find the target already under his sights, ready to be engaged.
-Meanwhile, the commander was free to search for the next target.
+The commander could align the cupola on a target independently of the turret, measure the range with the built in coincidence rangefinder, and then initiate the rotation of the turret until it matched the cupola.
+At that point the commander could make fine adjustment and fire the gun or pass control to the gunner leaving the commander free to search for the next target.
 The Soviet bloc also used similar devices, such as the TPKU-2 and TKN-3, on all of their post–World War II tanks, though theirs did not include a rangefinder.

+It was the largest and heaviest tank used by the British Army at the time the first Conqueror was completed in 1955.
+In all, before production ceased in 1959, 20 Mark 1 and 165 Mark 2 Conquerors were built, including those converted from Caernarvons.
+Once the Centurion was upgraded to use the L7 105 mm gun the tactical relevance of the Conqueror, and dedicated heavy gun tanks in general, faded as the Main Battle Tank rose to prominence.

 Variants

 The variants of the Conqueror tank and developments directly related to its development are: